 55. The “Angled Driveway House,” St. Paul – One of Summit Avenue’s many beauties, the Angled Drive House was built in 1884 for a grain dealer at the Hudson Bay Company and later owned by the president of a Publishing Company.
 One of the more unique and unconventional homes on our list, the “Angled Driveway” home features an unsymmetrical roof that goes right to the ground.

-54. Elam House, Austin – The Elam House in Austin, MN is one of four Frank Lloyd Wright-designed homes in Minnesota.
-Built in 1951 for S.P.
+54. Elam House, Austin – The Elam House in Austin, MN is one of 10 Frank Lloyd Wright-designed homes in Minnesota.
+It was built in 1951 for S.P.
 Elam and his wife after seeing another of Wright’s organic, “Usonian” masterpieces in Wisconsin.
 The house is distinctive for its Mid-Century Modern aesthetics and actually can be rented out for private use via VRBO.

 53. Park House, Bemidji – The Wanda and David Park House in Bemidji is one of the best and well-preserved examples of Streamline Moderne architecture in the state.
 The brass railing for the interior staircase is designed like a musical note and the house is said to resemble a piano.
 It was built in the 1930’s when David Park saw an example of the then-popular style at the World’s Fair in Chicago.
 In 1992, the home was donated to Bemidji State University and is currently used as their Alumni Foundation Center.